 Norway offers you a unique student experience and Norwegian institutions of higher education welcome applications sent by qualified students from all over the world.
 Around 14 000 foreign nationals are currently enrolled at Norwegian institutions of higher education.
-International students may apply for admission to a variety of undergraduate and graduate degree program.
+International students may apply for admission to a variety of undergraduate and graduate degree programs.

 With a wide range of high-quality courses and great flexibility, Norwegian institutions prove to be an ideal study destination.
 From vocational subjects to postgraduate and doctorate level, there are plenty of opportunities for students to fulfill their ambitions.
 You will also benefit from the informal atmosphere at Norwegian universities and university colleges, where teachers are easily approachable and tuition often takes place in small groups.

-Get ready for all the important information you need to make a decision about the study abroad in Norway!
+Get ready for all the important information you need to make a decision about studying abroad in Norway!
 Click on the tabs below to find out about the world-class universities & colleges for Diploma, undergraduate & postgraduate programs in Norway and practical information on applications, admissions, fees, scholarships, visas, local life and more….

 If you are going to stay in Norway for more than six months you should register with the National Registry so that you can be awarded an 11 digit identity number (your date of birth plus a 5 digit personal number).
 This is done at the local tax assessment office (“Likningskontor”).
 The number is required for opening a bank account, obtaining a student card among other things.

 Students from the Nordic countries and students who are going to stay in Norway for less than six months may apply for a D-number ( dummy number).
 This number may be used to open a bank account.
 To apply for this number, contact your local tax assessment office, or the Office of the National Registrar in Oslo if you are located abroad.